mariodss/azure-network-protocols/README.md

 <p><b>7) Observe RDP Traffic</b></p>
 <p><b>7.1) </b>Back in Wireshark, filter for RDP traffic only (tcp.port == 3389).</p>
 <p><b>7.2) </b>Observe the immediate non-stop spam of traffic</p>
+<p>Observations</p>
-<p>- RDP (protocol) is constantly showing you a live stream from one computer to another.Therefore, traffic is always being transmitted.</p>
+<p>- RDP (Remote Desktop protocol) is constantly showing you a live stream from one computer to another.Therefore, traffic is always being transmitted.</p>
+<p>The difference between SSH and RDP is that SSH only sends traffic when a command is entered and executed on the Linux (or other) server.
+In contrast, RDP is more bandwidth-intensive because it continuously transmits graphical data — essentially sending a live stream of the remote desktop’s display..</p>

 <br />